-The Education Sector is the second highest employer in GIM.338 One of the main universities that has influenced the economic and urban development of the Irbid is AI Yarmouk University, with a total of 33,334 students.339 Additionally, a main public university, located in Ramtha at the edge of GIM (on the South-Eastern side), is the Jordan University of Sciences and Technology, with a total of 23,500 students.340 Moreover, the city has private universities and university colleges.341 The presence of universities in and around Irbid made it a dynamic city and directly assist job creation.
-Furthermore, commercial activities near universities, such as in neighbourhoods around Yarmouk University, have thrived.342
+The education sector is the second highest employer in GIM.
+338 One of the main universities that has influenced the economic and urban development of the Irbid is AI Yarmouk University, with a total of 33,334 students.
+339 Additionally, a main public university, located in Ramtha at the edge of GIM (on the southeastern side), is the Jordan University of Sciences and Technology, with a total of 23,500 students.
+340 Moreover, the city has private universities and university colleges.
+The presence of universities in and around Irbid makes it a dynamic city and directly assists in job creation.
+Furthermore, commercial activities near universities, such as in neighbourhoods around Yarmouk University, have thrived.
+342

-In addition to universities, public and private schools, including kindergartens, cater to the entirety of the city's population from the host and refugee communities.
-These educational institutions provide GIM with a wide range of professions through its degrees in medicine, engineering, IT, and social sciences, which attracts economic interactions at the city level.
+In addition to universities, public and private schools, including kindergartens, cater to the entirety of the city's population, both host and refugee communities.
+These educational institutions provide GIM with a wide range of professions through the degrees they offer in medicine, engineering, IT, social sciences, and others, which attracts economic interactions at the city level.